 Sustained use of the existing single-species reference points using the method outlined in the 2015 Stock Assessment will continue to provide a greater measure of sustainability than the reference points established in Amendment 2; however, these reference points consider the status of menhaden independent of other species.
-As a result, it is unclear if they are protecting a large enough forage base to support predator populations.
-Under the current reference points, the menhaden stock is not overfished and overfishing is not occurring.
+The adoption of menhaden-specific ERPs will expand the focus of menhaden management by assessing the status of menhaden in relation to other prey and predator species.
+Menhaden-specific ERPs will seek to ensure maintenance of a forage base needed to support species such as striped bass, bluefish, and weakfish.